bogpetre/geometry_vs_topography/README.md

 of task and resting state data.

 First, download the data needed for a minimal run.
-Assuming you have credentails (an aws access key ID and secrete access key) assigned to a profile called "hcp" (in ~/.aws/config) you can download a minimal pair like so (from the top level of this repo).
+Assuming you have credentails (an aws access key ID and secret access key) assigned to a profile called "hcp" (in ~/.aws/config) you can download a minimal pair like so (from the top level of this repo).

 ```